 Decide what you want to sell

-One of the first things you want to do is consider what it is you do and don’t want to sell.
+The first step is toconsider what it is you do and don’t want to sell.
 You don’t have to make a final decision to only sell one thing, but consider what types of items you have access to or have knowledge about.

 Choose a marketplace.
 Start with one.

-When you’re just getting started, it’s important to master one marketplace before expanding.
+The next step is to choose an online marketplace.
+When you’re just getting started, it’s important to master one online platform before expanding.
 Once you’re confidently selling on one marketplace, you can slowly start to build up another one.

 Also keep in mind that what you’ll be selling will determine where you should sell.
-For example, on Ebay and Mercari you can sell almost anything.
+For example, on Ebay and Mercari are the best places to sell almost anything.
 However, Poshmark is a little more strict and is more geared towards fashion, although they have recently added home goods to their allowed items.
+Any of these can be a great place to start and they all have millions of potential customers.

 Below you’ll find detailed beginners guides for the most popular selling platforms: